 A white paper is a comprehensive qualitative assessment of a topic or topics that are approved by the Science & Quality Council and the AUA Board of Directors for development by a panel of experts that include urologists and may include other specialists.
-It states the AUA’s position or philosophy on a topic, often focusing on issues of patient safety or other issues of importance to urology.
+It states the AUA's position or philosophy on a topic, often focusing on issues of patient safety or other issues of importance to urology.
 It can also be a brief explanation of an available technology in the field of urology.
 A white paper may present a policy statement on the topic.
 The process, use of evidence and expert opinion, and scope and length of a white paper are the focus of this document.
 For a list of stages in the process and approximate time required for each, see Appendix B.

-The AUA’s process of developing white papers begins with identification of the key issue(s) by the Quality Improvement and Patient Safety (QIPS) Committee or other sources, such as the AUA guidelines, the Agency for Healthcare Research and Quality, the Food and Drug Administration and the National Urology Research Agenda.
+The AUA's process of developing white papers begins with identification of the key issue(s) by the Quality Improvement and Patient Safety (QIPS) Committee or other sources, such as the AUA guidelines, the Agency for Healthcare Research and Quality, the Food and Drug Administration and the National Urology Research Agenda.
 When a topic is being considered, QIPS will also ascertain the opportunity for collaboration with other subspecialties.
 Recognizing the expertise of ancillary professionals as well as the collaborative nature of healthcare delivery, the AUA is committed to multi-disciplinary panels, if appropriate based on the topic, and partners with other subspecialties to populate the panel and develop the white paper.
 A memorandum of understanding between the two societies is drafted to ensure clear roles and responsibilities.
 Additional layers of review may be required to ensure that the leadership of both organizations approves the final document.

 To initiate the project, the panel chair is selected by the QIPS chair with input from other experts, as necessary.
 The panel chair and QIPS chair then select additional members of the panel with expertise in the topic area under consideration; in all, the panel should not exceed 10 members, which allows for adequate expertise and diversity of opinions without becoming cumbersome for scheduling and discussion purposes.
 All panel members are required to disclose any potential conflicts of interest (COI) through the AUA's electronic submission process and sign non-disclosure agreements.
 These relationships are reviewed by staff to determine eligibility for panel inclusion.

 The white paper panel accomplishes most of its work through conference calls and webinars, as needed.
 If necessary, an in-person meeting can be held if there are issues to be discussed.
 The panel works closely with the methodologist reviewing the literature.
 A medical librarian conducts literature searches to identify appropriate articles and saves the results in a format previously approved by AUA staff.
 The methodologist then reviews the abstracts to appraise the relevance and requests full-text articles of key studies.
 AUA staff assists in obtaining the full-text articles.
 A data extractor, under guidance from the methodologist, may extract the data from relevant articles.
 The methodologist qualitatively analyzes the available evidence and develops a findings report for panel review that summarizes the literature and provides data, as available.
-At this point, the panel chair drafts an abstract and outline to submit to the Journal of Urology for consideration.
-The Journal editors will determine if the white paper will be of interest to its readership and notify the panel chair of an invitation to submit a 4,000 word article to the Journal (see Appendix C for Journal of Urology submission steps).

 A white paper includes background information on the topic and discussion of the key findings in the literature.
 Under direction from the panel chair, a medical librarian conducts searches of online databases, such as PubMed and EMBASE, to identify relevant literature on the topic.
 To ensure no key articles are overlooked, the panel chair, along with the panel, provides guidance on relevant literature and the literature search timeframe that should be included in the white paper.
 A methodology consultant conducts a qualitative analysis of the available evidence, and the panel ultimately bases its white paper on this analysis.
 References are cited in the document, and evidence tables may be included as well.